How to conduct a phone screen interview to identify top talent

 The focus of your phone screen interview should be to determine if an applicant has the qualifications necessary to do the job.
 They probe surface-level questions about:

-A screening interview over the phone should not include in-depth job testing or culture testing.
+A phone screen interview should not include in-depth job testing or culture testing.
 Too much, too soon can scare a candidate away.
 Instead, you should use these interviews to gain enough supplementary information about the candidate to help determine if you want them to come in for an in-person interview or job test.

 When done properly, the benefits of a phone screen interview are plenty: